 |Direct train||Yes, there are 22 direct trains a day|

-Berlin to Frankfurt am Main train information with Deutsche Bahn:
+Train information from Berlin to Frankfurt am Main with Deutsche Bahn:

 Traveling by train from Berlin to Frankfurt is comfortable and the most convenient means of transport.
 Sixteen trains travel on this route all day and night to cover 262 miles (423 km).
 Therefore, you have many train options to choose from for your journey.
 You can choose a direct train if you need the fastest journey or a connecting train to view more magical scenes along the way.